ogamel/adaptive_genome/research_notes.md

 - Conduct analysis within different features (CDS, GENE, UTR) - how do frequences or GERP scores change? - done: answers above
 - Score correlations of adjacent (or dilated) nucleotides: similar pattern to score, 3-periodic, especially for frame 2
+- Check the choice of the third nucleotide in CDS - making its own sequence - based on dilation ... mutual info
+- Check synonmous codons, do differences in their GERP imply something about prevalence? yes, rarer have lower GERP in pos 2.